Learn about philodendron lemon lime—a wonderful and easy to care for plant.

 They also have different textures.
 The lemon lime leaves are very thin and smooth, while the neon pothos leaves have more grooves and texture.
 Running your finger along the top of a leaf will quickly tell you whether it is a philodendron lemon lime or a pothos.

-Yes.
-Philodendrons contain calcium oxalate crystals.
+Philodendrons are considered toxic if ingested because they contain calcium oxalate crystals.
 These can lead to gastrointestinal irritation, vomiting, nausea, drooling, and more when ingested.
-So it’s best to keep this one up and out of reach if your kitties are nibbly.
+So it’s best to keep this one up and out of reach if your pets or kids are nibbly.